Former US ambassador reacts to assassination in Turkey

-(CNN)One day after the assassination of Andrey Karlov -- Russia's ambassador to Turkey -- Christopher Hill says the deadly incident may be a symptom of a disease running rampant throughout the Asian nation.
+(CNN)One day after the assassination of Andrey Karlov -- Russia's ambassador to Turkey -- Christopher Hill says the deadly incident may be a symptom of a disease running rampant throughout the nation.

 "I think this assassination really speaks to some really strong undercurrents that are going on now and we'll have to see how this plays out," said Hill, who served as the US ambassador to Iraq in 2009 and 2010.

-In the aftermath of the assassination, Turkey blamed opposition cleric Fethullah Gülen and tried to place blame on the United States for allowing Gulen to live here.
+In the aftermath of the assassination, Turkey blamed opposition cleric Fethullah Gulen and tried to place blame on the United States for allowing Gulen to live here.
 US Department of State spokesperson John Kirby called that "absolutely ridiculous."

 Hearing Kirby's word choice, Erin Burnett asked Hill if this was an indication of the direction things are headed.